What is the PI Planning Board about?

 The PI Planning process according to the Scaled Agile organization.

-Standard inputs of the PI Planning are:
+The standard inputs for the PI Planning event are:

 How to build a comprehensive PI Planning Board?

-- The agenda itself;
+- The PI Planning event agenda

-- The Program Board;
+The Program Board